CartoDB/poc-databricks/README.md

 spark.optimizeSpatial(sourceTable, outputTable, outputLocation, blockSize = 20097000)
 ```

-### Registering Optimizations on Databricks
+### Enabling Carto Query Optimizations on Databricks

-> This section and approach are based on [docs]](https://sedona.apache.org/setup/databricks/)
+> This section and approach are based on [docs](https://sedona.apache.org/setup/databricks/)
 > from Apache Sedona.

-Installing and registering spark optimizations can be tricky.
-As is often the case when
-working with distributed systems, there are some fundamental sequencing issues that are
-important to understand.
-Roughly, the startup of a databricks cluster looks something like
-this:

-1. The JVM process starts with the cluster default classpath
-2. The spark config is initialized (Here's where we want to enable optimizations)
-3. VFS/DBFS user class paths are mounted

-The jar which contains classes that are referenced in step 2 isn't available prior to step 3!
-Fortunately, it is possible to set up initialization scripts which run prior to step 1 and
-which we can use on databricks to ensure our classes are available by the time a cluster
-loads its spark config.
+#### Create Initialization Script

-First, write a script to DBFS which can be used to copy jars from DBFS to the local filesystem
+First, write a script to DBFS which can be used to copy jars from
+[DBFS](https://docs.databricks.com/data/databricks-file-system.html) to the local filesystem
 on master.

-(Note that you will replace 'analytics-toolbox' with whatever your jar is named.
-For
+(Note that you will replace 'analytics-toolbox.jar' with whatever your jar is named.)
-example, this is the name of a SNAPSHOT jar used to test these optimizations:
-core-assembly-0.0.12+1-29cd9e81+20220412-0752-SNAPSHOT.jar.)
-This script can be written using
-a notebook cell:
+This script can be written using a notebook cell:
 ```bash
 %sh